christianfutterlieb/backend_roles/README.md

 # Backend roles for TYPO3

-This TYPO3 extension allows the text-based definition and synchronization of `be_groups` records.
+This TYPO3 extension allows the text-based definition and synchronization of (parts of) `be_groups` records.

 ## Features